Privacy Policy

 Response Timing and Format.

 We will attempt to respond to your request within 45 days after we receive it.
-If we require more time (up to 90 additional days), we will inform you of the reason for the extension in writing.
+If we require more time (up to 45 additional days), we will inform you of the reason for the extension in writing.
 We will provide you with our response either electronically or at your postal address, at your option.
-Any disclosure will cover only the 12-month period before we receive your verifiable consumer information request.
+Any information about our collection and disclosure of your Personal Information will cover the 12-month period before we receive your verifiable consumer request unless you request information beyond that period.
 We usually do not charge a fee to process or respond to your verifiable consumer request.
 However, if your request is manifestly unfounded or excessive, particularly if it is repetitive (more than twice during the previous 12 months), we may charge a reasonable fee or refuse to act on the request.
 In such a case, we will tell you why we made that decision and, if applicable, will provide you with a cost estimate, and instructions for payment of the fee before we respond to the request.
-We do not charge a transaction fee if you pay by credit or debit card.

 We reserve the right to amend this privacy notice at our discretion at any time.
 We will provide you with a notice of such changes through our website homepage under the “Privacy” tab.